Medically reviewed by Andrew Crawford, Registered Psychological Associate.

 People living with BPD can suffer paranoia and dissociation when stressed.
 They have illogical mistrust of people and things around them.

-They may even experience dissociation.
-That is the feeling of disconnection from your body or the world around you.
+They may even experience dissociation, feeling disconnected from one’s body or the world around them.

-Memory issues can occur during this.
-They can forget things or remember a different version of something that happened.
+Memory issues can occur during this time.
+People may forget things or remember a different version of something that happened.

 Diagnosis and Treatment